An Unheeded Complaint

 The greatest achievement of the errorists has also been their most disastrous.
 As noted in the letter above "the substitutionary death of the Lord Jesus Christ" was in 1984 troubling the ecclesias.
 Of course anyone familiar with the history of this damnable heresy would know that it began to trouble the believers in 1873.
 As all lasting heresies do, this one has metamorphasized several times, each time adding another layer of subtilty to its deception.

-Taking up the final words of the above writer, if the scriptural doctrine of fellowship is implemented within a body of believers, error will be excluded, and peace based upon purity of doctrine will be the order of the day.
-This is the only ecclesia recognized in the New Testament — Acts 2v41-47.
+Adding to the final words of the above writer, if the scriptural doctrine of fellowship is implemented within a body of believers, error will be excluded, and peace based upon purity of doctrine will be the order of the day - Proverbs 22v10.
+This is the only ecclesia recognized in the New Testament - Acts 2v41-47.